signalblur/ScumBots-DataFeed/README.md

 * Improve overall C2 parsing and formatting
 * Create individual feeds for hashes and C2 IoC's
 * Break C2 IoC's out into an IP Address feed, URL feel, FQDN/Domain Feed
+* Modify bot to only keep 30 days of data to keep data relevant and current
+* Prevent duplicate entries in the instance there are multiple pastes hosting the same data.